calebelee05/CS180-Lab23-Team1-Project/README.md

     - public synchronized void writeObject(ArrayList<Message> list): Writes the arraylist of Message objects to the file.
     - public synchronized ArrayList<Message> readObject(): Reads Message objects from the file and returns them as an ArrayList.
     - public String toString(): Returns a String representation of the Message object.
+    - public boolean equals(Object object): Returns true if the object is a Message object and the senderID, recipientID, timestamp is the same.

     Interfaces Implemented
-    - Serializable: Serializes instances of the Message class.
     - MessageInterface: Defines the methods implemented by the Message class.
-    - Writable<Message>: Used to read and write Message objects from and to a file.

 ## MessageInterface.java
     Methods: